quiltdata/quilt/docs/developer-basics.md

 # Documentation
 ## Quirks
-Use the unicode character ￨ instead of the ASCII character | inside code snippets.
+Use the Unicode character ￨ instead of the ASCII character | inside code snippets.
 This is to avoid inconsistencies in markdown rendering between GitBook and GitHub.